 Open Interconnect - Aims to provide an Open Source Protocol with a Wireless specification that will offer the necessary scale and capabilities to handle the billions of Devices interacting by 2020.
 Initially will offer Smart Home and Office capabilities.
 Promoted by General Electric and Intel.

 Industrial Internet – A very powerful group of Global Players predominantly USA based focused on the Industrial Internet and Operational Technology rather than the consumer goods market present in other consortiums.
 I.I. is looking to select and combine other useful standards under the leadership of the Object Management Group, OMG.
 Promoted by General Electric, IBM and Intel.

 Internet 4.0 – A term used to describe the connected IoT environment as the third wave of the Internet.
 Initially promoted by the German Government in support of key German Manufacturing companies’ initiatives to develop competitive IoT connected smart manufacturing.
-Its format is more of an alliance for R&D under the IOT@work title effort to develop a long term comprehensive IoT stack.
+Its format is more of an alliance for R&D under the [email protected] title effort to develop a long term comprehensive IoT stack.
 Promoted by EU, German Government, Siemens, and SAP.

 Thread - A low power Mesh network protocol already in use for NEST Smart Homes on the 2.4Ghz unlicensed wireless spectrum with the advantage of being based on common existing transport protocols.
 Promoted by Google and ARM.

 Allseen Alliance – A substantial consortium with the support of many large Consumer and White Goods enterprises based on Qualcomm AllJoyn free to use protocol.
 Promoted by Linux Foundation, Qualcomm and Microsoft.